 Stroud Brewery Bridge — Wallbridge Lower Lock

-Restoration of Wallbridge Lower Lock means the towpath is closed either side of the lock.
+Restoration of Wallbridge Lower Lock, and its towpath, means the towpath is closed either side of the lock.

 Westbound towpath users can bypass the site by rejoining the towpath at the premises of Dougfield Plumbers.

 SDC Towpath Volunteers recently completed resurfacing work which now provides access recently opened premises of CGL at Bankfield House.

 This map will help you find your way around the towpath closures.

 It is also available at the CCT Visitor Centres at Saul Junction and Wallbridge.